nickolas-simons/nickolas-simons.github.io/_posts/2024-01-01-CardGenie.md

 </video>

-* After the transition to the new project structure, the new design team expanded the combat system to include equipment driven skills and card genre system and switched the perspective to 2.5D.
+* After the transition to the new project structure, the new design team expanded the combat system to include equipment driven skills, card genre system, and a switch to to 2.5D perspective.
 * Implemented equipment system and UI scripting
 * Modified the player character and combat for 3D perspective changed.
 * Extended the effect system to apply to items and characters
-* Developed genre based card mechanics, similar to MTG
+* Developed genre based card mechanics, similar to land resource system in Magic the Gathering.

 <video width="640" height="360" controls>
   <source src="/assets/405_Demo3.mp4" type="video/mp4">